 “Does this mean you’re going to live to be 125?” my Sara asks.
 Her voice remains carefully neutral, non-accusatory.

-The good news: All I need to do is drop a few kilos, I’m told, and I’ll have an overall fitness age somewhere in my mid-20s. (“Fitness age,” I have to imagine, refers to something like “health-span,” which is enjoying some currency among transhumanists and their ilk.
+The good news: All I need to do is drop a few kilos, I’m told, and I’ll have an overall fitness age somewhere in my mid-20s with personal training in Los Angeles. (“Fitness age,” I have to imagine, refers to something like “health-span,” which is enjoying some currency among transhumanists and their ilk.
 More on that in a later post.)

 The bad news: a) I can’t afford to live as long as that suggests I might, and b) no matter how healthy my heart and lungs and so on might be, the rest of my carcase is falling apart.